Mr. Roboto: Description and background

+The lyric "Dōmo arigatō, Mr. Roboto" has entered popular culture as a catchphrase in the US and Canada.

 The song tells part of the story of Robert Orin Charles Kilroy (ROCK), in the rock opera Kilroy Was Here.
 The song is performed by Kilroy (as played by keyboardist Dennis DeYoung), a rock and roll performer who was placed in a futuristic prison for "rock and roll misfits" by the anti-rock-and-roll group the Majority for Musical Morality (MMM) and its founder Dr. Everett Righteous (played by guitarist James Young).
 The Roboto is a model of robot which does menial jobs in the prison.
 Kilroy escapes the prison by overpowering a Roboto prison guard and hiding inside its emptied-out metal shell.
 When Jonathan Chance (played by guitarist Tommy Shaw) finally meets Kilroy at the very end of the song, Kilroy unmasks and yells "I'm Kilroy!
 Kilroy!", ending the song.

-The robot-like catchphrase was created with a vocoder.

-Stan Winston, who would become well-known through his work on The Terminator, Aliens and Jurassic Park, designed the Roboto costume and mask, which are displayed prominently on the cover of the album Kilroy Was Here.
+Stan Winston, who would become well-known through his work on The Terminator, Aliens, Iron Man, and Jurassic Park, designed the Roboto costume and mask, which are displayed prominently on the cover of the album Kilroy Was Here.
 The song's writer Dennis DeYoung did not think of the song as a single until his wife Suzanne, Dennis's friend Dave, and the staff at A&M suggested it as a good candidate.
 The track was released as the first single from the album at the last minute instead of "Don't Let It End" and turned out to be the band's last Top 5 US hit for eight years.
 As a result of this song, the Japanese phrase "domo arigato" entered popular American vernacular.
 In addition, many have cited this song and the album as potentially having alienated older fans, some calling it "jumping the shark" for the band.
 Though the song and album may not have resonated with older fans at the time, it remained relevant for younger generations, and James Young has said that due to the song, "we're a part of pop culture."

-"Mr. Roboto" has been described as synthpop.
+"Mr. Roboto" has been described as synth-rock, and techno-pop (or synth-pop).

+Styx didn't perform the song on tour for 35 years.
+Shaw said they reintroduced "Mr. Roboto" to their touring set list based on a cover by hard rock band The Protomen: "One day I was looking to see if anyone had covered 'Mr. Roboto,' and this band, The Protomen had, covered it as more of a rock song.
+It was more like if Freddie Mercury would have done it.
+I always thought if we were going to do it, Lawrence should sing it more like that; so, that's how we play it."
+Shaw said they are really performing "a cover of a cover" by performing the Protomen's version in their shows.